dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-api-overview.md

 ---
-title: "Semantic Layer API"
+title: "Semantic Layer APIs"
 id: sl-api-overview
-description: "Integrate and query using the Semantic Layer API."
+description: "Integrate and query metrics and dimensions in downstream tools using the Semantic Layer APIs"
 tags: [Semantic Layer, API]
 hide_table_of_contents: true
 ---